devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/docs/record_replay_todo.md

 # Record/Replay TODO (living list)

 This file is the **authoritative checklist** for the Option A (event-sourced bus) record/replay work.
-Keep it updated as we implement.
+Keep it updated as implementation progresses.

 Conventions:
 - `[ ]` not started